RyanHardin/Game-Of-Life/README.md

 # Game-Of-Life
-John Conways Game of Life simulation
-The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+John Conways Game of Life is a zero-player simulation, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves, or, for advanced "players", by creating patterns with particular properties.